LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

    but it could be something else.
 The folder also contains sample data files for a course abbreviation comp150.

-   Note that these data files are not in the MonoDevelop execution directory, but in the project directory, so the :ref:`fio` is useful to provide flexibility in reading the data files.
+   Note that these data files are not in the Xamarin Studio execution directory, but in the project directory, so the :ref:`fio` is useful to provide flexibility in reading the data files.